 Guidelines for a HIPAA-Compliant Video Platform for Telehealth

-For the last decade industry prognosticators have been predicting that "next year" will be the year of explosive growth for telemedicine.
-Although, telehealth hardware and the software has been making impressive feature improvements, these forecasts have never come true until The start of COVID-19 in 2020.
-The HIPAA rules on telemedicine have important and wide reaching impact on clinical healthcare professionals and the patients they serve remotely or in community settings.
-Even though direct communication is between a healthcare professional and a patient In order to be HIPAA compliant the communication channel has to also be HIPAA compliant.
+For the last decade, industry prognosticators have been predicting that "next year" will be the year of explosive growth for telemedicine.
+Although telehealth hardware and software have been making impressive feature improvements, these forecasts have never come true until the start of COVID-19 in 2020.
+The HIPAA rules on telemedicine have an important and wide reaching impact on clinical healthcare professionals and the patients they serve remotely or in community settings.
+Even though direct communication is between a healthcare professional and a patient in order to be HIPAA compliant the communication channel has to also be HIPAA compliant.

 Telemedicine HIPAA guidelines mandate that: